postmanlabs/labs-docs/src/pages/docs/postman/api-documentation/documenting-your-api.md

 ## Documentation environments

 You can use environments to set variables that will be available in your documentation.
-Anyone viewing private documentation will be access environments shared with them.
+Anyone viewing private documentation will be able to access environments shared with them.
 For public documentation, you can select an environment to share during the publication process—this will make the environment available to anyone viewing the published documentation link.

 ![Doc Environment](https://assets.postman.com/postman-docs/doc-environment.jpg)